coderPro40/VisualBasic/README.md

 # VisualBasic
-All Projects done in Visual Basic to date, enable and use developer tab to access code
+All Projects done in Visual Basic to date, enable and use developer tab in Excel to access code